RyAndrew/RedfinPriceScraper/README.md

 * install node from nodejs.org
 * create project dir
 * put app.js into dir
-* install puppeteer via npm
+* install dependencies via npm
-  * run cmd: npm install puppeteer
+  * run cmd: npm install
 * run cmd: node app.js
 * you should see the price in the console